 Too many vehicle operators consume drugs or alcohol before hitting the streets.
 The substances reduce their focus and reaction speed, so accidents become imminent.
 At Nettles & Morris, our motorcycle accident attorneys always look for BAC levels in the police report.
 You would be surprised at how many times their suspicions turned out true.

 People don’t seem able to give up using their smartphones even when they break the law.
 They make calls, text, or access social networks while operating their vehicle.
 No wonder they do not pay attention to the road and they get into accidents.
 The laws in Nevada are more restrictive when it comes to the use of mobile devices.
 Implicitly, a motorcycle accident attorney will have an easier time proving distracted driving.

 Vehicle operators act as if keeping close to the vehicle in front helped them reach destination faster.
 All it does is take away reaction time and put them in danger.
 If the vehicle in front of them stops, slows down, or turns suddenly, they rear-end it.
 The operator of the rear-ending vehicle is usually at fault.
 However, an experienced motorcycle accident lawyer may be able to prove otherwise.

 Leaving causes aside, motorcycle crashes often destroy lives.
 If they are not fatal, they cause serious injuries and huge financial losses.
 The law does enable motorcycle accident victims to claim compensation for their losses.
 However, obtaining it is not easy.
 It takes thorough knowledge of Nevada laws.

-Main Nevada Laws a Henderson Motorcycle Accident Lawyer May Explain to Their Clients
+Main Nevada Laws a Motorcycle Accident Attorney May Explain to Their Clients

 1. Specific Motorcycle Laws